 You'll see the matching results to the right of the search box.
 The left column shows all the source phrases containing your search term (your search term is highlighted).
 Above the source phrase, you can see the project and resource that this phrase originated from.
 The right column shows how all those phrases were translated.

 Concordance search works on top of a project's Translation Memory.
-If a project shares TM with other projects, then the search results will be from all those projects.
-See Sharing Translation Memory for more details.
+If a project shares TM with other projects, the search results will be from all those projects.
+Please take a look at Sharing Translation Memory for more details.

 Working with TM translations